 A masterclass with a model lasts 6 nights:

-Time spent on reconnaissance is never wasted is an old military maxim but works well for photography too.
+Time spent on reconnaissance is never wasted, is an old military maxim, but works well for photography too.
 We will spend time together scouting locations and getting to know the area while at least a day will be dedicated to reviewing your work and Photoshop/Lightroom manipulation.
 At the end of the week we shall finish up by doing a fine-art print of your work.
-We have two full days with a model in the field.
-We have a day in hand in case you want to do an extra day with a model; the modelling fee for the extra day is €150.
-We use two models, but not at the same time.
+We have four shooting days with a model in the field.
+We use two models, but not necessarily at the same time.
 Shooting takes place entirely on location in the incomparable Italian landscape in secret places that few people aside from Patrick Nicholas know of.
-Patrick has been a professional photographer since he graduated in Photographic Arts in 1977 and has lived in Italy for over 30 years so he has a lot of knowledge to impart.
+Patrick has been a professional photographer since he graduated in Photographic Arts in 1977 and has lived in Italy for over 35 years so he has a lot of knowledge to impart.
+Here are some examples from the Patrick Nicholas portfolio, all shot on location within striking distance of Orvieto.

 Master class: photo shooting locations.

-October 2018 Masterclass in Umbria on Lake Trasimeno
+Video of the October 2018 Masterclass in Umbria on Lake Trasimeno

 Shooting takes place entirely on location in the incomparable Italian landscape in secret places that few people aside from Patrick Nicholas know of.

 One of our favourite places is in the gorge at Vulci.
-There is a secret path down to the fast flowing stream so nobody ever disturbs us.
+There is a secret path down to the fast-flowing stream so nobody ever disturbs us.

 Pricing

-The cost for for one person for the 7 days, 6 nights is €2,175 including accommodation, the modelling fee for 2 days, two dinners, lunch and transport to the locations PLUS one fine art print up to 30x40cm of your best shot on Hahnemuhle paper.
-Modelling fee for an extra day’s shooting is €150.
+The cost for for one person for the 7 days, 6 nights is €2,450 including accommodation, the modelling fee for 2 days, two dinners, lunch and transport to the locations PLUS one fine art print up to 30x40cm of your best shot on Hahnemuhle paper.
+Modelling fee for an extra day’s shooting is €200.

-Two persons sharing a room €1,650 per person (€3,300).
+Two persons sharing a room €1,750 per person (€3,500).
 Please specify twin or double beds.

 Deposit €250 per person, Pay Pal, or bankers draft.
 You may pay the balance on arrival by credit card.